 Being part of the Pack means we are accountable together, we take responsibility for our own health and the protection of others, and we collectively work to help keep the NC State community safe from the spread of COVID-19.

 We each play an important part in helping keep the NC State community healthy.
 Every member of the Wolfpack has a responsibility to know and act in accordance with university policies and guidelines that have been developed specifically for the COVID-19 pandemic.
+This information is subject to change.

 Behavioral Requirements on and off campus